DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ### Hypothesis 4

 It might provide additional reassurance if there was guidance text explaining to users that they can edit a placement after it has been published and if there was the ability to preview what the placement looks like to ITT providers.
-All the users we spoke to in this round were comfortable with their placements being visible to all providers using the service, but this additional reassurance could be helpful for those who have any reservations—such as whether the assigned mentor’s name will or will not be shown.
+All the participants we spoke to in this round were comfortable with their placements being visible to all providers using the service, but this additional reassurance could be helpful for those who have any reservations—such as whether the assigned mentor’s name will or will not be shown.